IndustryFusion/DigitalTwin/wiki/setup/setup.md

 * Verify all pods are running using `kubectl -n iff get pods`, in some slow systems keycloak realm import job might fail and needs to be restarted, this is due to postgres database not being ready on time.

 * In the machine which needs PDT access, edit the /etc/hosts file and add DNS entry for PDT APIs as shown below.
+In local deployment, all services must be used with HTTP if no valid CA is provided.
+In production, HTTPS must be used with valid domain name and CA certificate.

   ```
   <IP address of the factory server> keycloak.local
   <IP address of the factory server> ngsild.local
   <IP address of the factory server> alerta.local
+  <IP address of the factory server> pgrest.local
   ```

 * Login to keycloak with a browser connected to the LAN using `http://keycloak.local/auth`